The Gorgon Cult

 The Gorgon Cult is the third studio album by the Italian symphonic black metal band Stormlord.
 Melodic riffs, high speed double bass intensive drumming, extensive use of keyboards and orchestral parts form the backbone of the record.
 Also this time band has incorporated some operatic female vocals alongside vocalist Cristiano Borchi who carries on with his style of coupling high pitched screeches with guttural vocals.
 Clean vocals are also featured on some parts of the album.

+AllMusic stated in its review of the album, it "does a more than passable job at competing with the acknowledged Scandinavian masters of the genre."

 Track listing

 All songs written by Francesco Bucci, except where noted.